project-gemmi/gemmi/docs/sym.rst

   to reduce the maximum number of stored operations to 24+1.
   This is how the symmetry data is encoded in Fityk_.

-* All the operations can be generated from only up-to-3 operations (+inversion), at the expense of more complex code.
+* Actually all the operations can be generated from only a few generators, at the expense of more complex code.
-  This approach is used in Mantid_ (triplets are tabulated in :file:`SpaceGroupFactory.cpp`, although the code contains up to 5 generators per spacegroup (why?)).
+  This approach is used in Mantid_ (triplets are tabulated in :file:`SpaceGroupFactory.cpp`).

 * Finally, one can use one of the two computer-adapted descriptions from ITfC.
   The so-called explicit notation (``ICC$I3Q000$P4C393$P2D933``) is the